olcf/olcf-user-docs/software/profiling/TAU.rst

 - The user is responsible for understanding which PAPI metrics should be used

-- The second window that is automatically loaded shows the ``TIME`` metric for each process (they are called nodes) where each color is a different call.
+- The second window that is automatically loaded shows the ``TIME`` metric for each process (they are called "nodes") where each color is a different call.
   Each horizontal line is a process or Std.Dev./mean/max/min.
 The length of each color is related to the metric, if it is ``TIME``, it is duration.

 .. image:: /images/tau_mpi_time.png
    :align: center